Jaxsta

-Jaxsta is an Australia-based database of music credits.
-According to a 2018 report in The Sydney Morning Herald, "it wants to be a cross between Bloomberg and LinkedIn, a trusted source for the music industry when it comes to finding out who played what role on your favourite songs."
-This extends to performers, artists, engineers, producers and songwriters.
+Jaxsta is an Australia-based database of official music credits, including performers, artists, engineers, producers and songwriters.
 Jaxsta's data is content-owner supplied rather than crowd-sourced.

 History

 Jaxsta was founded in Sydney in 2015 by former movie and music industry professional Jacqui Louez Schoorl and her husband Louis Schoorl, a producer and songwriter.
 Jaxsta has offices in Sydney and Los Angeles, with representatives in London and New York.

 The idea for Jaxsta was first formulated by Louez Schoorl in 2006 when she was transitioning from the film to the music industry and noticed music credits metadata was becoming lost with the transition to digital music, as the credits that had once populated vinyl record sleeve and CD booklets were vanishing as downloading was becoming more prevalent.
 Jaxsta derives its name from the credits on vinyl "jackets" (covers) – the stars of the jackets – i.e. liner notes.

 The company was launched in beta mode on June 13, 2019, with the claim that it contained more than 100 million music credits, including those for 1.9 million songwriters, 1.3 million artists, 150,000 producers and 100,000 engineers.

-As of June 2022, those numbers had risen to 240 million deep-linked official credits, 67 million individual web pages, 30 million unique recordings credits and 15 million profiles, with 700,000 new credits processed each day.
+On April 22, 2020 Jaxsta announced it was waiving the $US150 annual membership fee and making Jaxsta membership free for the rest of 2020 to assist the music industry during the COVID-19 pandemic.

+On September 10, 2020, Jaxsta came to an agreement with music licensing platform Songtradr in which the latter invested A$1.92 million into the company.
+This arrangement allowed Jaxsta members to utilise the revenue collection service provided by Songtradr, while the latter would leverage Jaxsta's metadata to identify uncollected fees.

+Database

-As of June 2022, Jaxsta has more than 295 data partner agreements in place.
-Its data partners include the three major labels, the Merlin Network of independent music companies and unions including the American Federation of Musicians and SAG-AFTRA, as well as independent distributors such as CDBaby, DistroKid and SoundCloud Repost.
-The Recording Industry Association of America (RIAA), The Recording Academy and the Australian Recording Industry Association (ARIA) are also data partners.
-Jaxsta was listed as a public company on the ASX on December 28, 2018.
+Jaxsta claims to be the "world's only official music credits database", obtaining its metadata directly from record labels, publishers, distributors and industry associations.
+Its data partners include the three major labels — Universal Music Group, Sony Music Entertainment and Warner Music Group, the Merlin Network of independent music companies and unions including the American Federation of Musicians and SAG-AFTRA, as well as independent distributors such as CDBaby, DistroKid and SoundCloud Repost.
+The Recording Industry Association of America (RIAA) and The Recording Academy.

-In February 2023, it was announced Jaxsta had acquired the social networking platform for musicians, creatives and fans, Vampr.
+A commercial API is available, providing programmatic access to the data.
+In November 2022 a new feature was added that matches works to recordings, allowing users of its database to secure lost royalties, source song licenses and syncs.

+Awards

+Jaxsta was named Master of Metadata at the 2023 Music Business Association Bizzy Awards.
+The award recognizes significant impact data processing, credit clarification, streamlining and more.